teuben/teunix/docs/astronomy-on-ubuntu.md

 * IDE/editors: Eclipse, VSCode, Geany, PyCharm, Atom, Emacs, Vim
 * backup tools:   rsync, unison

+## alternatives

+If multiple versions of the same command exist, there is an easy is a mechanism in Linux to pick the one you prefer:

+      update-alternatives --help

+Other methods to this are the **modules** command.

 ## "amateur" tools

 I'm not sure if people who spend 100k on equipment are still called "amateur" ?